StackVista/stackstate-docs/develop/developer-guides/mirroring.md

 ### Common Response Information

-The Mirror is expected to reply with the header `X-MIRROR-API-KEY` and the StackState Mirror Plugin should compare it with the API key configured in the StackState server.
+The Mirror is expected to reply with the header `X-MIRROR-API-KEY` and the Rancher Observability Mirror Plugin should compare it with the API key configured in the Rancher Observability server.

 ## Method: Test Connection